TheDarkLightX/Intelligent-Daemon-Interface/idi/ian/network/README.md

 ### `transport.py` — TCP Transport

 Manages TCP connections with connection limits and read timeouts.
+Used as the underlying transport for the P2P manager.

 ```python
 from idi.ian.network.transport import TCPTransport